s4bot3ur/ctf-by-s4bot3ur/bi0s-ctf-2025/Transient-Heist/README.md

 ## Prerequisites

 - [Foundry](https://book.getfoundry.sh/getting-started/installation) installed
-- Basic understanding of Solidity and smart contracts
+- A solid understanding of Solidity and DeFi concepts such as stablecoins and decentralized exchanges (DEXes)

 ## Quick Start

 ### 1. Start local anvil instance